TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 12/2 Chronicles 12.6.md

 ---

-Then the princes of Israel and the king humbled themselves; and they said, Jehovah is righteous.
+Then the princes of Israel and the king humbled themselves; and they said, "Yahweh is righteous."